-- Cease all indoor and outdoor activities. - Ensure any flammable materials are stored in the dangerous goods store or a designated storage area. - If time permits check perimeter of all buildings and store inside all combustible, easy to move outdoor mats and furniture otherwise move them well away from buildings.
+- $\square$ Cease all indoor and outdoor activities. - Ensure any flammable materials are stored in a designated storage area. - If time permits check perimeter of all buildings and store inside all combustible, easy to move outdoor mats and furniture otherwise move them well away from buildings.